httptoolkit/httptoolkit-website/src/posts/netlify-function-error-reporting-with-sentry.md

 }
 ```

 Then add a wrapper around each of your function handlers.
-The wrapper needs to call the handler as normal, but catch any errors or promise rejections, and report them to Sentry.
+The wrapper needs to call the function handler as normal, but catch any errors or promise rejections, and report them to Sentry.
 It then needs to rethrow the error too, so that an HTTP error is still returned:

 ```js
 // Don't use this example quite yet!
 It's not complete - see below.